 Houston SPCA urges pet owners to reach out on how best to care for their outdoor pets if they have questions.
 “Do not disregard or abandon your pet, especially during this freeze, as it could have dire consequences,” said Adam Reynolds, Chief Animal Cruelty Investigator.
 “Not only is it cruel, but it’s against state law.”
 The community is encouraged to call 713-869-7722 (SPCA) if you see an animal in immediate distress, or to fill out a cruelty form at www.houstonspca.org.

 The Houston SPCA offers the following recommendations to help keep outdoor animals safe:

 - Provide MORE: Food, Water and Shelter: Outdoor pets need to consume 25 to 50 percent more calories than usual because the cold weather tends to deplete their energy.
 Make sure to provide fresh water for your pet and use plastic food and water bowls as your pet’s tongue can stick to metal or the water can freeze.
 Outdoor pets should have a shelter or dog house that will protect them from the wind and is elevated.
 Add in blankets, towels or hay to keep your pet warm and dry.
 Watch this video and learn how to make an outdoor feral cat winter shelter.

-Keep your cats indoors!
-During the winter, cats may sleep under the hood of cars to stay warm.
+- Exercise Care with Cats, Canines and Cars: A car can act as a refrigerator in the winter.
+Never leave your dog or cat alone in a car during the winter months.
+Keep your cats indoors during cold weather as they may sleep under the hoods of cars to stay warm.
 When the motor is started, the cat can be injured or killed by the fan belt.
 Give an outdoor cat a chance to escape by banging loudly on the car hood before starting your car.